HIV and ageing

 - Foods high in sugar and salt increase the risk of diabetes.

-- Cigarettes damage your lungs, blood vessels, cholesterol levels and are associated with an increased risk of numerous cancers.
+- Cigarettes damage your lungs and blood vessels, raise cholesterol levels and are associated with an increased risk of numerous cancers.

 There is a direct link between calories in your diet, the energy you use each day and your weight.
 If you eat more calories than you use you will put on weight and taking less calories will lose weight.